ksaadDE/JavaWebShop/README.md

 * NOTE: don't use /TestFaces/ or /TestFaces/faces/ as entry, there's no index configured!
 * Maybe you are lucky and you can fix it!
+## Advanced Config
+If you wish to modify the DB Credentials
+* edit the Credentials inside /src/config/config.properties
+Keep in mind if you've used the shop.sql your default Creds are "test" with no password, Port 3306 and Host as localhost

 # Licenses / Legal Section
 ### Third Party hard work